MichielMe/s3-uploader/README.md

 When you choose to upload a file:

-- A GUI file picker will open
+- A GUI file picker will open to select your file
-- Select your file
-- Choose whether to use a custom S3 key/path or use the default `media/filename`
+- Choose from 5 predefined folders:
+  - **content/** - Main content files
+  - **logo/** - Logo and branding files
+  - **stills/** - Still images and screenshots
+  - **subtitles-closed/** - Closed caption files
+  - **subtitles-open/** - Open subtitle files
+- Optionally customize the filename in S3
 - Watch the progress bar as your file uploads with real-time speed and ETA

+All uploads are automatically organized under the `vpms-vrt-emea-exp/` prefix in your S3 bucket.

 ### Listing Bucket Contents

 When you choose to list bucket contents:

-- Enter a prefix to filter (or leave empty to see all files)
+- Enter a prefix to filter (defaults to `vpms-vrt-emea-exp/`)
 - View up to 100 files with their sizes

 ## Configuration